KishorAlagappan/customer-conversion-prediction-app/README.md

 # `Customer_Conversion_Prediction`
-**Project Description:** Client Conversion Prediction
+**Project Description:** Customer Conversion Prediction

-I undertook a project focused on client conversion prediction.
+I undertook a project focused on customer conversion prediction.
 The objective of this project was to develop a predictive model that could accurately classify potential customers based on various features and predict their likelihood of conversion.
 This project allowed me to apply my skills in data analysis, data visualization, machine learning, and programming to solve real-world problems.

 **`Key-Points`**

 1. I gained a basic understanding of the data to familiarize myself with its structure, variables, and relationships.

 2. I performed data cleaning to make the raw data more usable for analysis.
-I identified and handled missing values, duplicates and other data inconsistencies during this process.
+I identified and handled missing values, duplicates, and other data inconsistencies during this process.

 3. I conducted exploratory data analysis (EDA) to gain insights from the data.
 This helped me identify patterns, relationships, and potential variables for analysis.